MericFournier/hetic-p2020-20/readme.md

 ##  Description

-During our first semester of front-end class in 3rd grade of HÉTIC ( hight studies in information and communication ) we had to create the website of a company. we choosed to work on Fanta's product because we both loved their originality and the high potential of creativity between fanta's universe made of colors and fruits !
+During our first semester of front-end class in 3rd grade of HETIC (hight studies in information and communication) we had to create the website of a company. we choosed to work on Fanta's product because we both loved their originality and the high potential of creativity between fanta's universe made of colors and fruits !

 This project allowed us to apply all the things we learned in front-end class along the trimester !